-Smooth budget adoption at all levels is a positive step for Bosnia and Herzegovina’s fiscal sustainability.
-Apart from that and some positive developments in the Brčko District, little progress has been made in implementing the 5+2 Agenda.
-Bosnia and Herzegovina still faces considerable challenges concerning state and defense property, the rule of law, and fiscal sustainability.
-I am committed to intensifying OHR’s work in these areas.
+Smooth budget adoption at all levels is a positive step for the fiscal sustainability of Bosnia and Herzegovina.
+Apart from that and some positive developments in the Brčko District, little progress has been made in implementing the 5 plus 2 agenda.
+Bosnia and Herzegovina still faces considerable challenges concerning state and defence property, the rule of law and fiscal sustainability.
+I am committed to intensifying the work of the Office of the High Representative in these areas.

 I. Introduction

-This is my fourth regular report submitted to the United Nations Security Council since assuming the post of High Representative for Bosnia and Herzegovina in 2021.
-My report represents an impartial assessment of the implementation of the civilian aspects of the General Framework Agreement for Peace (GFAP) with information on developments and progress toward achieving previously established goals.
+The present report is my fourth regular report submitted to the Security Council since I assumed the post of High Representative for Bosnia and Herzegovina in 2021.
+It represents an impartial assessment of the implementation of the civilian aspects of the General Framework Agreement for Peace with information on developments and progress towards achieving previously established goals.

-I am fulfilling my mandate pursuant to Annex 10 of the General Framework Agreement for Peace and in accordance with relevant decisions of the United Nations Security Council.
-Progress on the five objectives and two conditions (5+2 Agenda), set in 2008 as the agenda for Bosnia and Herzegovina to transition from international oversight, remains the obligation of the Bosnia and Herzegovina authorities to fulfill.
-However, as my report indicates, concerning developments in Republika Srpska, the outstanding formation of the Federation government, and profound divisions in the society of Bosnia and Herzegovina challenge fundamental elements of the General Framework Agreement for Peace and create barriers to completing the 5+2 Agenda.
+I am fulfilling my mandate pursuant to annex 10 of the General Framework Agreement for Peace and in accordance with relevant decisions of the Security Council.
+Progress on the five objectives and two conditions (the 5 plus 2 agenda), set in 2008 as the agenda for Bosnia and Herzegovina to transition from international oversight remains the obligation of the Bosnia and Herzegovina authorities to fulfil.
+However, as my report indicates, concerning developments in the Republika Srpska, the outstanding formation of the Federation government, and profound divisions in society in Bosnia and Herzegovina challenge fundamental elements of the General Framework Agreement and create barriers to completing the 5 plus 2 agenda.

-I reiterate that the parties must fully comply with the General Framework Agreement for Peace and overcome blockages on all government levels so Bosnia and Herzegovina can take the obligatory political and legal steps to advance toward European Union integration.
+I reiterate that the parties must fully comply with the General Framework Agreement and overcome blockages at all government levels so that Bosnia and Herzegovina can take the obligatory political and legal steps to advance towards integration into the European Union.

-This became even more important after Bosnia and Herzegovina was granted EU Candidate Status on 15 December 2022.
+This grew in importance after Bosnia and Herzegovina was granted candidate status in the European Union on 15 December 2022.
 It is crucial to keep this positive momentum.
-Bosnia and Herzegovina’s clear commitment to the European Union path is especially relevant when international law is being trampled, and the sovereignty and territorial integrity of independent states in Europe are being violated.
-I am committed to working with the authorities, institutions, and citizens of Bosnia and Herzegovina to set the country on the irreversible path of progress that would turn the EU perspective into a reality.
+The clear commitment of Bosnia and Herzegovina to the European Union path is especially relevant when international law is being trampled, and the sovereignty and territorial integrity of independent States in Europe are being violated.
+I am committed to working with the authorities, institutions and citizens of Bosnia and Herzegovina to set the country on an irreversible path of progress that would turn the European Union perspective into a reality.

 Full-scale constitutional reform, as well as electoral reform, is still needed in Bosnia and Herzegovina.
-The ECHR decisions in the Sejdić-Finci group of cases must be fully implemented.
+The decisions of the European Court of Human Rights in the Sejdić-Finci group of cases must be fully implemented.
 Reports on electoral fraud in October 2022 reaffirmed the need for further electoral reforms to ensure the integrity and transparency of elections, including through electronic means.
 It is imperative to restore citizens’ faith in free and fair elections.
-Therefore, I encourage political parties in Bosnia and Herzegovina to address the question of electoral reforms.
+I therefore encourage political parties in Bosnia and Herzegovina to address the question of electoral reforms.

 The international community in Bosnia and Herzegovina remains committed to easing tensions and advocating dialogue and compromise.

 II.
-Political Update
+Political update

-A. General Political Environment / Challenges to the General Framework Agreement for Peace
+A. General political environment and challenges to the General Framework Agreement for Peace

-The post-election government formation process and destabilizing developments in Republika Srpska dominated the reporting period.
+The post-election government formation process and destabilizing developments in the Republika Srpska dominated the reporting period.